ltclasper/ltclasper.github.io/_posts/2020-03-25-Morphological-Spatial-Pattern-Analysis.md

 It splits the image into seven MSPA classifications: Core, Islet, Perforation, Edge, Loop, Bridge, and Branch.
 I chose to study Wyre Forest District in Worcestershire, UK.
 It’s a semi-rural district with three principle towns and many smaller villages nestled between mixed agricultural land and woodland.
 I wanted to analyse the connectivity of the built-up areas and pinpoint urban cores and edge zones at the transition between urban and rural landcovers.

 Please see the resulting map below, you’ll see that each classification is given a different colour, I have also included the legend below.
+You can see from the results the three main settlements in green with satellite villages around them, all defined as cores and sitting within the non-urban matrix in grey.
+The urban cores are connected by red bridges and orange branches.
+Yellow loops surround the cores and most urban cores are punctuated with blue perforations, these represent areas of green space such as parks, playing fields and urban nature reserves.
+Finally, we see the black edges bordering the cores, this is the rural-urban fringe, where land uses mix.

 <img src="/wf_mspa.jpg" alt="Wyre Forest MSPA" style="width:866x;height:632px;">